-YNAB is great for people who use a zero-sum budget because it prompts you to plan for every dollar you earn.
+YNAB is great for people who use a zero-based budget because it prompts you to plan for every dollar you earn.
 When you treat all of your expenditures and savings as budgeted expenses, income minus expenses should equal zero.
 If you overspend in one category, YNAB prompts you to take the overage from another category so that your budget stays balanced.

 You can manually enter your income and transactions if you want, but it’s easier to connect to your bank account and let YNAB import them.